 Fannie Mae, Freddie Mac, FHA, and VA all qualify mortgage borrowers by using their gross income.
-You would think they would use net income (after tax income) since a mortgage payment is paid out of after tax income, but they use gross income.
+You would think they would use net income, which is after tax income.
+Especially since a mortgage payment is paid out of after tax income.
+But they do use gross income.
 I am sure if they suddenly shifted the guidelines to using net income to qualify mortgage borrowers, the allowable debt ratios would go up to compensate for using the reduced after tax income.

 Borrowers with $4,000 per month in non-taxable income would have $5,000 per month in “grossed up” income for mortgage underwriting purposes.
 The calculation would look like this: $4,000 x 1.25 = $5,000.